 The construction began in the 19th century.
 Barcelonian bookseller, Jose Maria Bocabella, wanted a church dedicated to the holy family.
 Initially, he entrusted the planning and construction to the architect of the Diocese, Francisco de Paula del Villar y Lozano.
 However, the two men didn't get along, and Villar barely finished the crypt before he was fired.

 Subsequently, in 1883, Boca Bella hired a young visionary Catalan architect, Antoni Gaudi, to supervise the project.
 We are so glad he did!

 La Sagrada Familia became Gaudi's life work.
 He poured into it all his ideas of nature-inspired modernist design and combined them with religious symbolism.
 He worked on it tirelessly until his untimely death on June 10, 1926.
-Given Sagradas extravagant design and size, the public started to refer to the church as the Cathedral.
+Given Sagrada’s extravagant design and size, the public started to refer to the church as the Cathedral.
 However, it was only an expiatory church.
-That is until 2010 when Pope Benedict XVI promoted the status of the church Basilica of the Sagrada Familia interior.
+That is until 2010 when Pope Benedict XVI promoted the status of the church to a basilica.

-The basilica Sagrada Familia is still under construction and we hope to see it in all its glory by 2026.
-At the moment, only two of its many towers are accessible to visitors.
+The Basilica of Sagrada Familia is still under construction and we hope to see it in all its glory by 2026.
+At the moment, you can enjoy the Nativity Facade (completed when Gaudi was still alive) and the Passion Facade.
+However, the third one is still in the initial stages of construction.
+Also, only two of the church's towers are accessible to visitors.
 It's hard to say which one is the best tower to visit at Sagrada Familia inside.
 They both offer a lovely view!